Congressional District # 06

 - Supplemental RI/FS work is underway in Area 1 which includes a 21-mile stretch of the Kalamazoo River from Morrow Dam to the Plainwell Dam and 3 miles of Portage Creek.
 Sampling has been completed, and EPA approved the supplemental Remedial Investigation (SRI) Report for Area 1 in June 2012.
-A draft Feasibility Study (FS) Report, which details potential cleanup options for Area 1, was submitted to EPA in November 2012.
-EPA disapproved the FS Report in February 2013 and conditionally approved a revised FS Report in March 2014.
-EPA approved the final FS Report in November 2014.
-EPA anticipates proposing a remedy for Area 1 in early summer 2015.
+EPA subsequently approved the final Feasibility Study (FS) Report in November 2014.
+The FS evaluates potential cleanup alternatives.
+EPA proposed a remedy for Area 1 in May 2015 and anticipates a final remedy decision in fall 2015.

 Several old paper mills exist along the Kalamazoo River.
 EPA is investigating these areas to determine whether the mill properties, although inactive, are a source of PCB contamination to the river.

 Operable Unit 7: Plainwell Mill

 Preliminary work to remove PCB-contaminated sediment from the banks of the Plainwell Mill began in the fall of 2007 and was completed in March 2008.
 Approximately 5,000 cubic yards of material were removed.
 The first phase of the Remedial Investigation, a cursory groundwater investigation, was completed in December 2008.
 Weyerhaeuser subsequently conducted Phase 2 of the RI at the Plainwell Mill in the summer of 2011, and submitted the draft RI Report to EPA in August 2011.
 Additional soil and groundwater sampling as part of Phase 2 of the RI was completed during the summer of 2012.
 The revised RI Report for the Plainwell Mill was submitted to EPA for review in November 2012 and approved in the summer of 2013.
-The Feasibility Study Report, which evaluates various cleanup alternatives, was submitted to EPA in June 2013, and a revised FS Report was submittted in August 2014.
-EPA disapproved the latest FS Report in October 2014 but expects to be able to approve the next version of the document.
-EPA anticipates proposing a remedy for the Plainwell Mill during the sumer of 2015.
+EPA subsequently approved the FS Report, which evaluates various cleanup alternatives, in May 2015.
+EPA anticipates proposing a remedy for Plainwell Mill soils during the summer of 2015 and selecting a remedy in the fall of 2015.

 Other Mill Properties